|Support||Help Desk, Chat & Knowledge Base|

-WPMU Dev structures their pricing with hosting credits.
+WPMU Dev structures its pricing with hosting credits.
 To be a WPMU Dev member, you pay $49/mo.
-You get access to full-versions of all their plugins, plus support, plus 3 credits per month for hosting.
+You get access to full versions of all their plugins, plus support, plus 3 credits per month for hosting.

 Now, $49/month for just a single managed hosting account is super-expensive. $49/month for 3 managed hosting accounts is super-expensive.
 In fact, I’ll get to this part in the disadvantages.
 But WPMU Dev isn’t selling hosting.
 They are selling hosting as part of a platform.